Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/Lessons/Retopology in Blender.md

 ---

 ### F2 Addon

+>[!NOTE] See flipped normals video on blender retopology

  Make sure it's enabled

 The F2 addon is a smarter filler tool that you will probably find yourself using all the time.